Share This Gerry Dawes's Spain Post

 Encierro, running of the bulls, Pamplona (only in July).

-The rest of the afternoon, except for those of us who will be preparing our dinner, will be free to explore Pamplona, which has many outdoor cafés around the Plaza de Castillo, the lively epicenter of Pamplona and is the hub of the fiestas each July.
+The rest of the afternoon will be free to explore Pamplona, which has many outdoor cafés around the Plaza de Castillo, the lively epicenter of Pamplona and the hub of the fiestas each July.

 Plaza del Castillo, Pamplona